salesforce/lwc-test/packages/@lwc/jest-preset/README.md

-# lwc-jest-preset
+# @lwc/jest-preset

 Tools to assist with testing Lightning Web Components (LWC) with Jest.
-This project provides 2 services: preset Jest configuration for testing LWC components, and stubs for common external libraries used in LWC components.
+This project provides 2 services: preset Jest configuration for testing Lightning web components, and stubs for common external libraries used in Lightning web components.

 ## Requirements